-Now on a spherical earth the straight lines become great circles.
-Indeed the natural way to bend a straight line in order to compel it through two locations, for example New York and Jerusalem, is to bend it in one direction, while beholding its planar shape.
+New York and Jerusalem, is to bend it in one direction, while beholding its planar shape.
 If we impose to behold a symmetrical position to this plane with regard to the sphere of the earth, the plane must contain the center of the sphere.
-The straight line becomes then a great circle of the sphere.
+The straight line then becomes a great circle of the sphere.
 This great circle passing through New York and Jerusalem is the shortest distance between these two towns.
 This great circle presents a simple curvature, in the plane of the circle.
 It seems then genuine to consider that the prayer, in New York, propagates along the great circle between New York and Jerusalem.

 In the commentary Perisha on Tor Orah Hayim 94, the author compares the propagation of the prayer to the trajectory of an arrow which moves straight to the target.

-If we imagine a canon placed on top of a high mountain in a point A, firing an arrow or a ball with an initial velocity perpendicular to the radius OA and therefore tangential to the surface of the sphere passing through A and concentric to the earth, with center O. If it is given a low initial speed, the ball travels in an approximately parabolic path (ignoring the air resistance) in the plane defined by the radius OA and the vector celerity C. If the initial speed is high enough, the ball travels right around the earth, back to the starting point (thus the path of the satellite never intersects the surface of the earth and it never lands).
+If we imagine a canon placed on top of a high mountain in point A, firing an arrow or a ball with an initial velocity perpendicular to the radius OA and therefore tangential to the surface of the sphere passing through A and concentric to the earth, with center O. If it is given a low initial speed, the ball travels in an approximately parabolic path (ignoring the air resistance) in the plane defined by the radius OA and the vector celerity C. If the initial speed is high enough, the ball travels right around the earth, back to the starting point (thus the path of the satellite never intersects the surface of the earth and it never lands).
 Of course we ignore and neglect any retarding force due, for example, to the atmosphere of the earth.
-The ball of mass m covers thus a stable circular orbit around the earth of mass M. According to the second law of Newton $F = m^a$, the inward force of gravity provides the centripetal acceleration.
+The ball of mass m covers thus a stable circular orbit around the earth of mass M. According to the second law of Newton, F = ma, the inward force of gravity provides the centripetal acceleration.

-$$\frac{G m M}{r^2} = \frac{m v^2}{r}$$ hence: $V{\text{orbit}} = \sqrt[2]{\frac{G M}{r}}$
+$$\frac{G \, m \, M}{r^2} = \frac{m \, v^2}{r}$$ hence: $V{\text{orbit}} = \sqrt[2]{\frac{G \, M}{r}}$

-We see thus that any projectile, ball or arrow, sent with an initial velocity tangent to the sphere concentric to the earth, covers a path situated in the plane of a great circle of the earth.
+We see thus that any projectile, ball or arrow sent with an initial velocity tangent to the sphere concentric to the earth covers a path situated in the plane of a great circle of the earth.
 When this initial velocity reaches the size of v{orbit} , then the trajectory becomes a great circle which is a circular and stable orbit and the projectile becomes a satellite of the earth.
-We see thus that the great circle has a physical signification in the propagation of a projectile and it makes sense to assimilate the trajectory of our prayers to a great circle or geodesic line, see figure 1.
+We see thus that the great circle has a physical signification in the propagation of a projectile and it makes sense to assimilate the trajectory of our prayers to a great circle or geodesic line (see Figure 1).